 The disease caused by coronavirus is called COVID-19, which began in China in December 2019.
-There are various types of coronavirus that have been around for a long time, though this particular strain that causes disease just popped up in December.
+There are various types of coronavirus that have been around for a long time, though this particular strain that causes the disease just popped up in December.
 What are the causes of coronavirus?
 This is a natural question to ask.
-Different kinds of animals have been infected by various kinds of coronaviruses, though it’s rare for a human to be infected by a strain of coronavirus.
+Different kinds of animals have been infected by various kinds of coronaviruses.
+However, it is rare for a human to be infected by a strain of coronavirus.

 No one knows exactly what causes coronavirus, but scientists all over the world are studying it diligently to try to contain it and prevent it from spreading.
 Preventing coronavirus can be accomplished through frequent hand-washing, coughing into the bend of your elbow, and especially, staying home when sick.

-Scientists think the new coronavirus can spread from person through coughing, sneezing, and water droplets that may stay airborne after the person has left the room.
+Scientists think the new coronavirus can spread from a person through coughing, sneezing, and water droplets that may stay airborne after the person has left the room.
 Coronavirus signs and symptoms often appear between 2-14 days after exposure.
 Usually starting with a high temperature.
 So the incubation period of coronavirus can range from 2-14 days – meaning that those who have the virus must be quarantined for a maximum of 14 days to prevent it from spreading.

 What is Coronavirus in Humans?
 How Does it Differ from Other Viruses?

 Symptoms of coronavirus can sometimes seem like the common cold or flu, so infected people may unwittingly pass on the virus to others.
 Confirming a case of COVID-19 can only be done through a laboratory test.
 With such a long incubation period of coronavirus, world health organizations are proactively taking preventative measures to prevent the spread of this highly contagious disease.

 Perhaps nurses like you might conclude that while the disease caused by coronavirus is serious, it’s not extremely deadly.
-JHU’s interactive map is also an incredible resource for separating coronavirus facts vs. fiction, and distinguishing between coronavirus facts and myths.
+JHU’s interactive map is also an incredible resource for separating coronavirus facts vs. fiction and distinguishing between coronavirus facts and myths.
 It breaks down the numbers and as nurses, we love data.
 You may notice that certain cities that get tremendous news coverage don’t actually have many confirmed cases of coronavirus.
 Factual information helps us parse coronavirus facts and fears and gauge the reality of the situation, set apart from the hype.
 Take a deep breath, focus on what you can do to prevent the spread of coronavirus, and try not to worry.

 What about Coronavirus in Infants?
-What is the Coronavirus Risk for Babies?

 There haven’t been many coronavirus news updates about what pregnant moms, babies, nurse midwives, and nurses in labor and delivery or NICU should be doing to protect themselves.
 Separating coronavirus facts vs. fiction in this area can be difficult because there isn’t much data available.
 Plenty of nurses around the US work in obstetric settings, and the proliferation of the coronavirus is a valid cause for concern.
-Coronavirus protocol for nurses in obstetric settings involve similar precautions as would be in place for other viruses, including the flu.
+Coronavirus protocol for nurses in obstetric settings involves similar precautions as would be in place for other viruses, including the flu.

 Coronavirus Facts and Fears About Newborns

 The coronavirus risk for babies, and any resulting complications, aren’t known yet.
 But it’s natural to want to protect newborns, who are often considered the most vulnerable members of our society.
-Sure, we know basically what coronovirus symptoms in humans (adults) are, but what are the symptoms of coronavirus for babies?
+Sure, we know basically what coronavirus symptoms in humans (adults) are, but what are the symptoms of coronavirus for babies?
 Symptoms of coronavirus in infants, like coronavirus symptoms in humans (adults), include coughing, sneezing, and respiratory distress, so nurses should be on the lookout for these symptoms in the babies and mothers in their care.

-Novel coronavirus nursing interventions – time to study up
+Novel Coronavirus Nursing Interventions – time to study up